ionoid/docs.ionoid.io/docs/NewDevice/newDevice.md

 # Add a new device to your IoT Project

-Once you create a project, you can start adding devices by following the this tutorial.
+Once you create a project, you can start adding devices by following this tutorial.

 ## Add new device